Now, is there really a bad time to visit Japan?!

 This means that you’ll often find a lift to that stunning scenery.

-You may be able to find trails and ropeways year-round in some places, but summer can mean a prettier landscape… if you’re superficial like that. 😉
+You may be able to find trails and ropeways year-round in some places, but summer can mean a prettier landscape, at least compared to leafless trees… if you’re superficial like that. 😉

 And if you go to more of a mountain destination, you won’t even really need to make an effort for that nice landscape – you’ll be surrounded by it!